On the Enumeration Complexity of Unions of Conjunctive Queries: Lower Bounds

 \section{Lower Bounds}

 In this section, we prove lower bounds for evaluating UCQs within the time bounds of $\DelayClin$.
-We begin with some general observations regarding cases where a single CQ is not harder than a union containing it, and then continue to handle other cases.
-In Section~\ref{sec:intractables} we discuss unions containing only intractable CQs, and in Section~\ref{sec:2-body-iso} we discuss unions containing two body-isomorphic CQs.
+Since for CQs we currently only have hardness result when they are self-join free, we focus on unions of self-join-free CQs.
+We begin with some general observations regarding cases where a UCQ is at least as hard as a single CQ it contains, and then continue to handle other cases.
+In Section~\ref{sec:intractables} we discuss unions containing only difficult CQs, and in Section~\ref{sec:2-body-iso} we discuss unions containing two body-isomorphic CQs.
 In both cases such UCQs may be tractable, and in case of such a union of size two, we show that our results from Section~\ref{sec:positive} capture all tractable unions.

 In order to provide some intuition for the choices we make throughout this section, we first explain where the approach used for proving the hardness of single CQs fails.
 Consider Example~\ref{example:first}.
 The original proof that shows that $Q_1$ is hard describes a reduction from Boolean matrix multiplication~\cite[Lemma 26]{bdg:dichotomy}.
 Let $A$ and $B$ be binary representations of Boolean $n\times n$ matrices, i.e. $(a,b)\in A$ corresponds to a $1$ in the first matrix at index $(a,b)$.
 Define a database instance $I$ as $R_1^I = A$, $R_2^I=B$, and $R_3^I=\{1,\ldots,n\}\times \{\bot\}$.
 One can show that $Q_1(I)$ corresponds to the answers of $AB$.
 If $\pEnum{Q_1}\in\DelayClin$, we can solve matrix multiplication in time $\calO(n^2)$, in contradiction to \matmul.
 Since $Q_2$ evaluates over the same relations, $Q_2$ also produces answers over this construction.
 Since the number of results for $Q_2$ might reach up to $n^3$, evaluating $Q$ in constant delay does not necessarily compute the answers to $Q_1$ in $O(n^2)$ time, and does not contradict the complexity assumption.